microsoft/XmlNotepad/docs/index.md

 [![image](assets/images/help.png)](https://youtu.be/dtuSI4ZDZxg)

 XML Notepad is the result of a promise Chris Lovett made to a friend at Microsoft.
 The original XML Notepad shipped in back in 1998, written by Murray Low in C++.
 Later on it fell behind in support for XML standards and, because we didn't have time to fix it, we pulled the downloader.
 But Murray apparently did such a nice job that MSDN was inundated with requests to put the notepad back up, so they asked for a replacement.

 Chris was working on System.Xml in C# in 1999, so he figured he could crank out a replacement using the .NET Framework pretty quickly.
-Well, the problem was it was one of those side projects on my "one-day" list — you know how that goes!
+Well, the problem was it was one of those side projects on his "one-day" list — you know how that goes!
 Fortunately, another good friend, Michael Corning, took interest in it, helped hold his feet to the fire, and also added some cool features himself.
-Dan Doris also took pity on me and helped identify some great bugs.
+Dan Doris also took pity on Chris and helped identify some great bugs.
 So here we are, a nifty tool that should be useful to those who want a quick way to view and edit XML documents.

 There have been over 3 million downloads since then - so thanks to everyone who tried it out!